-Step 2 – Contact admissions at each nursing home on your list and ask if they accept Medicaid pending clients.
+Step 2 – Contact admissions at each nursing home on your list and ask if they accept Medicaid Pending clients.

-Step 3 – If they accept Medicaid-pending, ask admissions if the nursing home has any “Medicaid beds” available.
+Step 3 – If they accept Medicaid-Pending, ask admissions if the nursing home has any “Medicaid beds” available.
 A nursing home may have 100 beds, but only 50 of which might be allocated to Medicaid beneficiaries.
 If they have Medicaid beds available, one should begin the move in process ASAP.
-If not, they should request to be put on the waiting list.
-As a wait-list does not require a financial commitment, therefore families should try to be put on as many wait-lists as they can find acceptable nursing homes.
+If not, request to be put on the waiting list.
+As a wait-list does not require a financial commitment, families should try to be put on as many wait-lists as they can find acceptable nursing homes.

 2) Medicare Approach